Webshop & Wordpress free hosting

 }

-is the server’s response received in the Ajax request.
-You can parse the response if it’s in JSON format using JSON.parse()
+In the above example, response is the server’s response received in the Ajax request.
+You can parse the response if it’s in JSON format using JSON.parse() to convert it into a JavaScript object.

-For example, in the PHP function handling the Ajax request, you can prepare the response as an associative array and then encode it as JSON using json_encode()
+For example, in the PHP function handling the Ajax request, you can prepare the response as an associative array and then encode it as JSON using json_encode():

 function my_ajax_function() {